liukuangxiangzi/audio2viseme/README.md

-# audio2phoneme
+# audio2viseme
-The code generate phoneme from audio features.
+The code generate viseme from audio features.

 ## Installation